 The temple is also a Shakti Peetha and is situated about 1 km east of the Temple of Pashupatinath, on the southern side of the Bagmati River.
 For Hindus, it's a famous pilgrimage destination, especially for Tantric worshipers.

-The temple was founded by Nepal's King Pratap Malla during the 17th century.
+Nepal's King Pratap Malla founded the temple during the 17th century.
 The name of the Guhyeswari Temple comes from the Sanskrit words of Guhya (secret, hidden, or cave), and Ishwari (goddess).

 The word "Guhyeshwari" stands for the cave's goddess, and the term's root aligns with Sati's Hindu myth, her self-immolation as she transforms into Adishakti, the goddess of divine strength, at Daksha Yagya.